Chapter 8: Build & Deploy

 Automated Deployment with GitHub Actions

-For automatic deployment on every push, create .github/workflows/deploy.yml
+For automatic deployment on every push, create .github/workflows/deploy.yml:

 name: Deploy to GitHub Pages